zlsa/f9r-dev2d/README.md

 ## `FRAME_DELAY`

-The property `prop.time.fps` is averaged over this many seconds; the higher `FRAME_DELAY` is, the less framerate spikes will be visible.
+The property `prop.time.fps` is averaged over this many seconds; the higher `FRAME_DELAY` is, the less frame rate spikes will be visible.

 ## `RELEASE`